juniorsundarCasual/TGT/vault/volume-5.chapter-352.md

 Revian hummed in affirmation, "I remember that one, what of it?"

-"Well, while you left for lunch, Kevan, Lacey and I stayed behind and talked with Senior Sister Marie about it for a bit longer," Casey continued.
+"Well, while you left for lunch, Kevan, Lacey and I stayed behind and talked with Senior Sister Marie about it for a while longer," Casey continued.
 "And, well, the conversation ended up discussing the nature of mana consumption when using spells."

 "How so?"
 Revian probed.